Current as of: 09/22/2015

 In the Electrical Engineering program, the student is provided with the challenging opportunity of pursuing a versatile course of study reflecting the student's desires, background and future responsibilities.
 The student selects from a variety of specialties which are covered in depth and which probe the frontiers of engineering and scientific knowledge.
 Special-study courses are available to study emerging technology and its application for solving problems.
 Advanced concepts and applications are emphasized throughout the program and the thesis research.

+The Master's degree program in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET.
 Enrollment and graduation data for ABET-accredited Electrical Engineering master's degree program are located on AFIT'S Institutional Data Webpage. www.afit.edu/INSTITUTIONALDATA

 Program Educational Objectives (PEOs)

 Breadth.
 Apply foundational scientific concepts and sound engineering principles to efficiently and effectively advance Air Force and DoD technological capabilities.
 Depth.
 Are well-educated, highly valued, and successful engineers and scientists.
 Teamwork.
 Significantly contribute to technical interdisciplinary team projects.
 Professionalism.
 Professionally communicate technical solutions and results.
 Lifelong Learning.
 Continue to pursue lifelong multidisciplinary learning as professional engineers and scientists.

 Be able to communicate technical information clearly by written and oral means.

 Conduct independent research on topics related to electrical engineering including identifying and scoping a problem, locating and synthesizing relevant published prior work, planning and executing valid research, documenting results, and publishing them.

 Be able to apply the scientific method and use reliable standards of evidence for conclusions reached.

 School and Program Admission Requirements